KhronosGroup/Vulkan-Hpp/vk_raii_ProgrammingGuide.md

 That `vk::raii::Device` is automatically destroyed, when its scope is left.

+Alternatively, you can use a creation function to create a `vk::raii::Device`:

+    // create a vk::raii::Device, given a vk::raii::PhysicalDevice physicalDevice and a vk::DeviceCreateInfo deviceCreateInfo
+    vk::raii::Device device = physicalDevice.createDevice( deviceCreateInfo );

+Finally, if you have defined `VULKAN_HPP_NO_EXCPETIONS` and compile for at least C++23, the constructors as described above are not available (they would potentially throw an exception which is not allowed then) but you have to use the construction functions.
+Those functions then do not return the created object, but a `std::expected<vk::raii::Object, vk::Result>`:

+    // create a vk::raii::Device, given a vk::raii::PhysicalDevice physicalDevice and a vk::DeviceCreateInfo deviceCreateInfo
+	// when VULKAN_HPP_NO_EXCPETIONS is defined and your using at least C++23 auto deviceExpected = physicalDevice.createDevice( deviceCreateInfo );
+	if ( deviceExpected.has_value() )
+	{
+		device = std::move( *deviceExpected );
+	}

+In the code snippets in this text, I will consistently use the constructor-approach.

 Other than the `vk::Device`, you can assign the `vk::raii::Device` to a smart pointer:

     // create a smart-pointer to a vk::raii::Device, given a smart-pointer to a vk::raii::PhysicalDevice pPhysicalDevice and a vk::DeviceCreateInfo deviceCreateInfo